konstantin-lukas/grizzl.io/README.md

 ## Adding Languages
 To extend the app with another language, you have to provide all translations files located at `i18n/locales` for the locale of your language.
-You also have to extend the `locales` constant located in the `nuxt.config.ts` file.
+You also have to extend the `locales` constant located in the `i18n/locales.ts` file.
 That's it!
 Your new language should now be available.

 ## Database